 When I was a kid with a toy guitar, I used to stand right in front of our old Zenith black and white TV set and pretend I was on with Lester and Earl or Porter.
 Granddaddy loved that.
 Once, due to the vibration of that big television, I said, “Granddaddy, I feel that music right down to my toes!”
 He remembered me saying that the rest of his life and when I started playing real guitars in high school bands, he often reminded me of it.

 On October 18, 1981, five years after Granddaddy died and the day before my twenty-fifth birthday, memories and emotions inspired a song I wrote about him called Dewey’s Tune.
-You can listen to it here and I hope you’ll enjoy it.
+I hope you will listen to it and download it free by clicking here.

 Dewey’s Tune ©1981 Words & Music by Les Kerr; from the CD Southern Sound Sessions